mbradds/pipeline-profiles/readme.md

 - Include documentation on updating traffic, apportionment, and oandm data sets.
 - Add an option in incidents and conditions py for direct connection to cer infrastructure.
 Wait until pipeline info database is complete though.
 - Company names as file names inside each "company_data" folder is probably going to lead to problems if company names change, or company names are different between datasets.
 Try to implement the same id structure in `webpack.common.js` for each corporate entity across the entire project.
-- Add things like province id's and eng/fra names as constants in langEnglish and langFrench.
 - Modify public path in .png file-loader so that image folder doesnt need to be two levels up.
 - Add datestone as an npm depenency.
 This didnt work last time becuse of the default parameter problem in IE11.
-- Add jsDoc strings to all public modules/methods in `src/modules`.
 - Update version in package.json
 - Rename default branch to main
 - Try to consolidate js files in `src/index_files` into one index.js file.
+- Add better consistency to shared columns across datasets.
+Eg, lat/long should follow this pattern: [{loc: [lat, -long]}] across all datasets.

 ### Completed TODO's